 - This must be done in writing to the General District Court within 10 calendar days of the date of conviction.

 - If more than 10 calendar days have passed, then your opportunity to appeal the conviction for a new trial has been lost.
-You must pay the fine and costs to prevent the suspension of your license (or to reinstate your license if it has already been suspended) for not paying your court fines.
+You must pay the fine and costs to avoid interest and additional fees.

 Motion to Rehear is not a new trial and does not stop or extend the Appeal Time Limit